ljvmiranda921/ljvmiranda921.github.io/life/_posts/2022-09-30-pen-and-paper.md

 the small corrections, marginalia, and scribbles representing the unrefined parts of my thought process.

-It's nice to go back to my old notes and say: *"Oh, I was a little bit stressed when I wrote this down."* There's an archival element in it that digital formats cannot capture.
+It's fun to go back to my old notes and say: *"Oh, I was a little bit stressed when I wrote this down."* There's an archival element in it that digital formats cannot capture.
 Sure, it's a bit of a reach to say that my written notes are better for preserving my thoughts&mdash;if they got lost or burned down, then it's